Academic Program Guide

 Creative Writing Workshop II (Elective Credit L411X) Prerequisite: Creative Writing Workshop Grades: 11-12 (10 after taking CWW twice)

-In this class, students use collection, imagination, and memory to inspire creative pieces of writing.
+This course is offered in alternating years (see forecasting card for offering).
+In this course, students use collection, imagination, and memory to inspire creative pieces of writing.
 Students examine fine writing models, as well as models from across the artistic disciplines, while honing their own skills with sensory detail, atmosphere, sentence structure, word choice, sound, rhythm, and artistic conventions.
-The class culminates in publication.
-This class is not intended to replace grade level Language Arts coursework.
-This class may be repeated for credit.
+The course culminates in publication.
+This course is not to replace grade level Language Arts coursework.
+This course may be repeated for credit.

 Creative Writing: The Novel

-If you have an idea for a novel -- or simply the desire to write one -- this is the class for you.
-In a welcoming and supportive environment, spend the majority of your time writing as you explore the essential novel components: character, place, time, conflict, voice, detail, rhythm, music, and surprise.
+This course is offered in alternating years (see forecasting card for offering).
+If you have an idea for a novel - or simply a desire to write one - this is the course for you.
+In a welcoming and supportive environment, spend the majority of your time writing as you explore the essential novel components: character, place, time, conflict, voice, detail, rhythm, music and surprise.
 Delve deeply into your characters and their worlds.
-Learn how to avoid clichés while writing the key scenes for your novel.
-By the end of the semester, you will be delighted with the substantial progress you’ve made.
+Learn how to avoid cliches while writing the key scenes for your novel.
+By the end of the semester, you will be delighted with the substantial progress you've made.
 Course culminates in publication of novel excerpts.
-Prerequisite: Open to all juniors and seniors and those sophomores who have already taken Creative Writing Workshop twice.
 This course is not intended to replace grade level Language Arts coursework.
 May be repeated for credit.

-Students will read, view, discuss, speak and write about literature and cultural effects of the evolution of Western Theatre.
-Through our studies, students will come to understand and appreciate the significance of:
+Students read, view, discuss, speak and write about literature and cultural effects of the evolution of Western Theater.
+Through our studies, students come to understand and appreciate the significance of:

 - The 1st Greek Playwrights, Plays, Theaters and Productions